Cord Cutting Guides, News, and Reviews

 That extra content really puts Hulu + Live TV over the top.
 As I’ll talk about in more detail in a moment, Hulu + Live TV would already have been a top live TV streaming contender with just the “live TV” part of the equation alone.
 The fact that it also includes all of Hulu’s great on-demand content — including Hulu original series like The Handmaid’s Tale and 11.22.63 and Hulu original films like Palm Springs — gives Hulu + Live TV a big advantage over the competition.
 Hulu’s on-demand service competes with HBO Max and Netflix; in the live TV market, where on-demand content is an afterthought and original series are rare, Hulu’s on-demand library feels like a superstar dropping in on a pickup game.

 Of course, you can get that entire on-demand library with Hulu’s regular, non-live TV subscription.
 But Hulu + Live TV’s core offering — the live TV — is on point, too.
 The aforementioned channel list is very robust and includes all the big networks from just about all of the big media companies, including Viacom-CBS and other giants that are sometimes reluctant to sign carriage deals with live TV streaming services.
-Though the channel count falls a little short of the high bar set by YouTube TV’s channel list, it beats AT&T TV Now’s base plan and measures up well against Sling TV and fuboTV.
+Though the channel count falls a little short of the high bar set by YouTube TV’s channel list, it beats DIRECTV Stream’s base plan (of course, that's not DIRECTV Stream's only plan — for a full accounting of how the two services match up, be sure to check out our comparison piece on Hulu + Live TV vs. DIRECTV Stream).
+Hulu + Live TV also measures up well against Sling TV and fuboTV.

 Hulu’s app isn’t quite intuitive, but it’s not too tough to get the hang of.
 I found each individual menu pretty straightforward, though I had a few issues with how Hulu choose to organize and connect them within the app.
 Hulu’s approach reminded me a bit of Netflix’s and Amazon Prime Video’s: As with those services, I could easily surf its menus and find something to watch, but I couldn’t always predict which options and genres I’d find on the ever-shifting content discovery menus.